If you

 area's "shaky" status.
 A sign by the restaurant reads

 "Be here when it happens."
-The festival is described as
+The festival was originally described as

 "the world's most earthshaking bluegrass festival."
 Signs